-Easy to make raspberry pie can be made with either fresh or frozen raspberries.
-This is the perfect dessert – tart, sweet, perfect raspberry pie!
+This easy to make raspberry pie can be made with either fresh or frozen raspberries, and makes the perfect dessert!

 I’ve picked raspberries pretty much every summer as long as I can remember.
 My grandma had an enormous garden when I was growing up, so we would go pick as many raspberries as we could most years.

-But eating as many as possible and making the rest into jam was typically what would be done with them.
+But eating as many as possible and making the rest into jam was typically what we used them for.

 The first time I had raspberry pie was a few years after getting married when I immediately started to freeze our annual raspberry haul so that I could make jam with them later.